Council Approved Dropped Kerb Contractors

 • The suggested access to your property must be more than 10m away from a road junction; 15m away from busy junctions or on primary roads.

-• It has to be at least 1.5 m away from street lights and various other street furniture.
+• It has to be at least 1.5 m away from street lamps and various other street furniture.

-• It must meet visibility guidelines; this depends upon the type of road.
+• It must meet visibility standards; this depends upon the type of road.

-• Appropriate drainage needs to be provided to take the excess surface water.
+• Appropriate drainage needs to be provided to remove the excess surface water.

 The extraction of tree roots must be avoided.